 As you come out of the pub turn right and head up Westgate Road.
 Turn right by St Johns church on the corner and carry on up the street.
-On your way you will see Yates's
+On your way you will see The Slug and Lettuce Central

 on the right.

-This pub also has low priced beers and a range of reasonably priced meals.
+This pub also has a varied range of beers and a range of reasonably priced meals on offer.

 After leaving, continue up Grainger Street till you come to the crossroads.
 Turn right and you should see Idols Vaults